salvadornm/forensicFoam/docs/windfoam.md

 EQUATION HERE

-Where the average is average on teh x-y plane, where z is the direction perpendicular to the floor.
+Where the average is average on the x-y plane, where z is the direction perpendicular to the floor.